opea-project/docs/guide/k8s_install_kubespray.md

 cp -r inventory/sample inventory/mycluster
 ```

 Edit your inventory file `inventory/mycluster/inventory.ini` to config the node name and IP address.
-The inventory file used in ths demo is as following:
+The inventory file used in this demo is as following:
 ```
 [all]
 k8s-master ansible_host=192.168.121.35